Djubz/openai-cookbook/.github/pull_request_template.md

+# Pull Request Template

+We will rate each of these areas on a scale from 1 to 4, and will only accept contributions that score 3 or higher on all areas.
+Refer to our [contribution guidelines](https://github.com/openai/openai-cookbook/blob/main/CONTRIBUTING.md) for more details.

 ## Summary

 Briefly describe the changes and the goal of this PR.
 Make sure the PR title summarizes the changes effectively.